turingschool/front-end-curriculum/lessons/module-2/test-driven-development.md

 ```

 **Install Mocha**:
-`npm install --global mocha` (Installs the `mocha` command globally so you can use it everywhere)
 `npm install --save-dev mocha` (Installs the `mocha` command locally within your project as a development dependency.)

-We need to install Mocha globally here because we are going to tell our package.json that the command `mocha` is what we will use to run our tests.
-This command will be executed in our terminal on a global level.
-We also need this package locally so when it sees the describe blocks within our code it knows what to do.

 **Install Chai**:
 `npm install --save-dev chai`
-(Installs chai locally - we don't need this package globally because our assertions will only ever be within our tests themselves.)

 You'll now see that in your `package.json` you have the following new dependencies (your version numbers might be different):